csctd/profile-website-ltaychack/README.md

 this should install a Sphinx environment and build the site, putting the output files in `_build/html`. -->
 # Profile Website

-Welcome to my profile webiste, everyone!
+Welcome to my profile website, everyone!

 Since you're here, you might be: